gulpjs/gulp/README.md

 };

 // Not all tasks need to use streams
-// Gulp is just another node program and you can use all packages available on npm gulp.task('clean', function(cb){
+// A gulpfile is just another node program and you can use all packages available on npm gulp.task('clean', function(cb){
   rimraf('build/', cb);
 });